pollitosabroson/giphy_integration_test/README.md

-# giphy - Chat with Giphy Integration
+# Giphy - Chat with Giphy Integration

 This project implements a chat application with the capability to respond with text, Text-to-Speech (TTS), and generate image/video responses, including integration with the Giphy API to fetch GIFs based on text.